Ryan Seacrest: Television producing

 Seacrest's three-year hosting deal with E! included executive producing credits on various programs, including E!
-News and its red carpet awards show coverages.
+News and its red-carpet awards show coverages.
 In the same year, Seacrest launched Ryan Seacrest Productions (RSP).
 In August 2008, Seacrest named his longtime William Morris agent Adam Sher as CEO.
 Through 2012 Comcast had first-look rights for all RSP shows.
 Clear Channel acquired a minority stake in RSP in early 2012, but RSP no longer has a first look deal with any network.

 Seacrest remains managing editor of E!
-News and executive produces its red carpet awards show coverage but no longer hosts (since January 2012) E!
-News on a daily basis.
+News and executive produces its red-carpet awards show coverage but no longer hosts E!
+News since 2012.

 An Associated Press profile portrayed Seacrest as using both the deal with E! and Dick Clark's New Year's Rockin' Eve as springboards to a long-lasting career in television production and ownership.

-Seacrest produces the hit series Keeping Up with the Kardashians, the highest-rated show on the E! network, and the spin-offs Khloe and Lamar, Kourtney and Kim Take New York and Kourtney and Khloe Take Miami.
+Seacrest produced the hit series Keeping Up with the Kardashians, the highest-rated show on the E! network, and the spin-offs Khloe and Lamar, Kourtney and Kim Take New York and Kourtney and Khloe Take Miami.
 RSP also produced the Emmy Award-winning ABC reality series Jamie Oliver's Food Revolution.
 RSP also produced two new reality series in 2012 including Melissa and Tye, which aired on CMT and Shahs of Sunset for Bravo.
 Bravo announced a second season of Shahs of Sunset on April 18, 2012.
 RSP's new show Married to Jonas premiered on August 19, 2012, on E! and was renewed for a second season.

 On January 31, 2012, Thomas H. Lee Partners and Bain Capital announced they would invest up to $300M in Ryan Seacrest Media.
 A consortium headed by Seacrest (with partners AEG and CAA) agreed to rebrand Mark Cuban's HDNet television network as AXS TV.

 In 2017, Seacrest signed a multi-year overall deal between Ryan Seacrest Productions and ABC Studios in which the company's scripted division would develop scripted projects for ABC Studios exclusively.

 In 2018, Seacrest joined the Paley Center for Media's Board of Trustees.